FoalTS/foal/docs/basics/hooks.md

 ## Combination

-You can combine several hooks into one with `combinePreHooks` and `combinePostHooks`.
+You can combine several hooks into one with `combinePreHooks`.

 ```typescript
 import { combinePreHooks } from '@foal/core';